Pickguard: Solid-body electric

 Fender-style plastic pickguards are usually fitted on solid-bodied electric guitars such as the Fender Stratocaster and Fender Telecaster (and their many replicas) and often cover a large area of the top surface, because Fender guitars are front routed.
 Most of the guitar's electronic components (pickups, potentiometers, switches and wiring) are mounted on or behind the pickguard and this design simplifies repairs to the wiring once the pickguard is removed.
 On models with smaller pickguards, access to electronics on solid-body guitars are usually done through access panels built into the rear of the guitar.

 Floating pickguards

-Carved-top solid-body guitars, including electric models such as the Gibson Les Paul, and arch-top hollow-body guitars, such as the Gretsch Chet Atkins Country Gentleman use a "floating" pickguard: the plastic pickguard is usually elevated on adjustable metal support brackets.
+Curved-top solid-body guitars, including electric models such as the Gibson Les Paul, and arch-top hollow-body guitars, such as the Gretsch Chet Atkins Country Gentleman use a "floating" pickguard: the plastic pickguard is usually elevated on adjustable metal support brackets.
 This design was introduced by Gibson in 1909 for its arch-top acoustic models such as the Gibson L-1.
 It allows the height to be adjusted to suit the guitarist's playing position.

 The floating pickguard style is also popular on mandolins, mandolas, and other members of the mandolin family.